 Things to Do at Camp Ondessonk

-Hiking and Biking:
+Hiking and Mountain Biking:

-Camp Ondessonk is perfectly situated on the edge of a very large contiguous tract of Shawnee National Forest land and a great jumping off point for extended hikes.
+Camp Ondessonk is perfectly situated on the edge of a very large contiguous tract of Shawnee National Forest land and a great jumping off point for overnight hikes.
 We are within a day’s hike or short drive to Bell Smith Springs, Jackson Falls, Max Creek, Trigg Lookout Tower, Burden Falls, Sand Cave among others.
 Our site is also an easy walk from roughly the half-way point on the River-to-River Trail.
 Backpackers are welcome to call ahead and ask permission to leave their vehicle on-site while they explore the greater area around Camp on a multi-day excursion.
 Stay in a treehouse for a night while hiking through the area; call for availability.
 With advanced notice, we may also be able to shuttle you if possible.

 Camp has four lakes available for fishing.
 Please call ahead for permission and all Illinois state regulations apply.
 Please refer to the Camp Map to see which lakes are available for fishing.
 There is no fishing allowed in our swimming lake, Lake St. Isaac.
 We do not allow personal watercraft or fishing boats on any of our bodies of water.